apedrodev1/Python-Learning-HUB/Média aluno OOP/README.md

 ## Run the Program:

-- Enter each student’s name.
+- Set how many students, You would like to calculate averages.
+- Choose the type of average calculation: arithmetic or weighted.
 - Set the required passing average.
-- Choose the type of average calculation: arithmetic or weighted.
 - Enter the desired grades (and weights, if weighted average is chosen).
 - View the generated report card, showing grades, required average, student’s average, and pass/fail status.
 - Edit or correct grade or student's name.